 Alternatives to pet insurance

-Pet insurance is not a legal requirement like car insurance for example, so it’s up to you as to whether you think it’s the best option for you.
-In contrast to private healthcare, there’s no NHS for pets that provides an option for treatment.
+Because pet insurance is not a legal requirement like car insurance for example, so it’s up to you as to whether you think it’s the best option for you.
+In contrast to private healthcare, there’s no NHS equivalent for pets that provides an option for treatment.
 There are a couple of alternatives known as self-insurance, as well as a charities that could help.

 Self-insurance is effectively saving up yourself over time to cover any potential vet costs that you may incur.
 Instead of paying an insurance premium each month you’d need to consider how much you can realistically set aside to cover your pet.